 Students at Berkshire have a broad selection of arts courses to choose from, in the areas of both visual and performing art.
 Classes include studio art, ceramics, photography, as well as digital art, music and improvisation.
 Introductory to advanced options are available, allowing students to explore new mediums or cultivate existing talent.

-The new Fine Arts Center opened in the fall of 2013 providing state-of-the-art classrooms for Berkshire extensive visual arts program, including: expansive new Studio Art and Ceramics classrooms; a new classroom for Digital Art, Digital Photography and Digital Music; a digital printing lab; a Sculpture Studio; department offices and other support facilities.
-In addition, the Warren Family Gallery showcases student artwork as well as exhibits from alumni and local artists.
+The Kennard Visual Arts Center opened in the fall of 2013 providing state-of-the-art classrooms for Berkshire extensive visual arts program, including: expansive new Studio Art and Ceramics classrooms; a new classroom for Digital Art, Digital Photography and Digital Music; a digital printing lab; a Sculpture Studio; department offices and other support facilities.
+In addition, The Warren Family Gallery showcases student artwork as well as exhibits from alumni and local artists.
 This two-story 14,708-square-foot building houses all the visual arts programs under one roof.

 Award-winning Boston architectural firm Finegold Alexander & Associates worked closely with the Art Department faculty to develop a space that not only meets current and future program needs, but also celebrates the fundamental role of the arts at Berkshire.